Robinpig/Note/docs/CS/OS/Linux/TCP.md

 All SKB's seen here are completely headerless.
 It is our job to **build the TCP header**, and **pass the packet down to [IP](/docs/CS/OS/Linux/IP.md?id=transmit)** so it can do the same plus pass the packet off to the device.

+> [!NOTE]
+>
-We are working here with either a clone of the original SKB, or a fresh unique copy made by the retransmit engine.
+> We are working here with either a clone of the original SKB, or a fresh unique copy made by the retransmit engine.

 ```c
 static int tcp_transmit_skb(struct sock *sk, struct sk_buff *skb, int clone_it,